cronenberg64/PTG-Forge/README.md

 npm audit fix
 ```

-For major updates, check the [CHANGELOG](CHANGELOG.md) for breaking changes.
+For major updates, check the CHANGELOG for breaking changes.

 ---

-Built with ❤️ by the PTG Forge Team
+Built with love by the PTG Forge Team